DBRepo-Project/dbrepo/.docs/concepts/logging.md

 ## Collection

+The [Data Service](../../api/data-service) and [Metadata Service](../../api/metadata-service) use Slf4j as logging facade.
 Logs are collected with a sidecar in each pod.
 They are collected with the `tail` plugin from the log files.
 For the Data-, Metadata-, Analyse-, Dashboard- and Search Services, the application log is located in `/var/log/app/service/<name>/app.log` (e.g. `/var/log/app/service/search/app.log` for the Search Service).
+All log to console (`/dev/stdout`) as well to the log file simultaneously.
+The log files are structured and formatted according to the [Elastic Common Schema](https://www.elastic.co/docs/reference/ecs/logging/intro) (ECS) format such that no parsing (except `@timestamp`) is needed.

 ## Parse